aegis-icons/misc/style_guide.md

 > _Reason:_ On the Github's Markdown files, h4's font-size is unfortunately similar to bold body text, italic makes the heading more distinguish.
 Horizontal line makes h4 easier to scan the seperation between the body text and next h4 section.

 ### Line breaks

+### Emojis

+Use GitHub's emoji shortcodes (examples: :+1: `:+1:`, :warning: `:warning:`), because these work more consistently across the different platforms.

+> _Example:_ in Android, directly inserted emojis sometimes might use one colored font or not display at all).

+Resources for the emoji shortcodes, check the [useful links](#useful-links) section.

 ### Details block